ARMmbed/mbed-os-tools/README.md

 Hence the strategy for testing examples is based on observation instead of interaction.
 An example's serial logging is captured and converted into a templated log.
 All successive executions of this example should match this log.

-Templated log simply means a log with text that does not change or regular expressions relacing original text.
+Templated log simply means a log with text that does not change or regular expressions replacing original text.
 Below is an example of the templated log:

 ```